eliorc/tavolo/docs/source/learning.rst

 Learning
 ========

-Module for altering the learning process
+Modules for altering the learning process

 .. contents:: Modules
     :local: